JpadillaCoding/Modal-UI-with-API/README.md

 # Nasa Image API search engine
 Using Nasa's Image and Video Library [API](https://api.nasa.gov/), I made a search engine.
 The API has 4 endpoints- Search, Asset, Metadata, and Captions.
 Under Search, there are also further options for Images, Videos, and Audio.
 I chose to stick to using only Search since I wanted this to be an engine showcasing only Images.
-This project helped me practice fetching data from an API, reading documentation, state control, and also usage of pagination.
+This project helped me practice fetching data from an API, reading documentation, state control, bootstrap, and also usage of pagination.

 ## Project progression
 My Initial plan was just to use data from one search and display a portion of the data retrieved.
 After I got my initial plan complete, I decided to challenge myself a bit by making a search function for the user to be able to retrieve any image on Nasa's database.
-Once this was complete, pagination was made so the user wouldn't need to scroll so much and add a better user experience.
+Once this was complete, pagination was made so the user wouldn't need to scroll so much and add a better experience.

 ## Getting started